The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 North Wirral Coastal Park Car Park, CH46 4TA

 You can begin this route at the same place we mentioned above, the North Wirral Coastal Park car park.
-Once you get to the coastal path, turn right for New Brighton instead of turning left and heading towards Hoylake.
+Once you reach the coastal path, turn right for New Brighton instead of left towards Hoylake.

-This is an excellent choice for families with children as it is flat and easily manageable.
+This is an excellent choice for families with children, as it is flat and easy to manage.
 This route features views of Liverpool Docks.

 I love the Marino Lounge in New Brighton for its laid-back atmosphere and delicious breakfast, brunch, or evening meal options.
 Children and dogs are more than welcome here.